 - a.
-Form A Absolute altitude or Gain of Height records (Open class only) - b.
-Form B Distance records - c.
-Form C Speed records - d.
+Form A Absolute altitude or Gain of Height records (Open class only)

+- b.
+Form B Distance records

+- c.
+Form C Speed records

+- d.
 Form D Motor glider records.
 Form is additional to other forms if appropriate to the claim. - e.
-Form E Completed by all NACs involved.
+Form E To be completed by all NACs involved.
 Form must be included with claim file.